 I had a unique relationship with my paternal grandmother because she was the only grandparent I knew in my family.
 Her husband, my grandfather, died early at the age of fifty, so I never had an opportunity to know him.
 My maternal grandmother died when my mother was pregnant with me, so I never knew her.
 Coming to America in 1968, when I was only four stopped me from ever knowing my maternal grandfather.
 He died in the early 1970s, before we ever returned to Prague.

 Babička Marie had a brother named Alfons (Alon).
+He was an accomplished musician and composer and an excellent accordionist.

 She also had five sisters, Růžena, Květoslava (who I am named after), Alexandra, Slávka and Zdenka.